slevithan/awesome-regex/README.md

 - [recheck](https://github.com/makenowjust-labs/recheck) [[*home*](https://makenowjust-labs.github.io/recheck/)] - JavaScript and Scala library for detecting ReDoS vulnerability.
 Can be used as an ESLint plugin.
 - [vuln-regex-detector](https://github.com/davisjam/vuln-regex-detector) - Perl library for detecting ReDoS vulnerability.

-ℹ️ <sup>1</sup> With backtracking engines, how you craft a regex can affect how quickly it finds matches or reports failures.

 ## Collections of patterns